 You can review vulnerabilities and licenses found during Veracode Software Composition Analysis (SCA) to decide if you want to address them temporarily using mitigation actions.

 After you identify a finding as mitigated, users in your organization with the Mitigation Approver role can accept or reject the mitigations.
-Accepting the mitigated findings removes them from the application score calculation and from the determination of the policy status.
+Accepting the mitigated findings removes them from the determination of the policy status.
 You cannot mitigate Veracode SCA findings in sandboxes.

 The SCA mitigation workflow involves: